Lehighton, Pennsylvania: Geography

 Lehighton is located in southern Carbon County at (40.831932, -75.714701).
-It is in northeast Pennsylvania 117 mi west of New York City and 37 mi south of Wilkes-Barre.
+It is in Northeastern Pennsylvania 117 mi west of New York City and 37 mi south of Wilkes-Barre.
 The borough is situated on the west bank of the Lehigh River at an elevation ranging from 470 ft above sea level at the river up to 725 ft near the northwest part of town by Mahoning Township border.

 According to the United States Census Bureau, the borough has a total area of 4.28 km2, of which 4.20 km2 is land and 0.07 km2, or 1.69%, is water.
-Lehighton is located 3 mi south of Jim Thorpe, the Carbon County seat, and 7 mi northwest of Palmerton.
+Lehighton is located 3 mi south of Jim Thorpe, the county seat, and 7 mi northwest of Palmerton.
 Lehighton is bordered on the north, west, and south by Mahoning Township and across the Lehigh River on the east by Weissport and Franklin Township.

 Lehighton is primarily very green and hilly.
 The town and its outlying communities are in the Ridge-and-Valley region of the Appalachian Mountains.
 The Appalachian Trail, a long-distance hiking trail extending from Maine to Georgia, is located south of town near Palmerton.

 Climate

 The region has large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
-The Köppen Climate Classification subtype for this climate is "Dfb" (Warm Summer Continental Climate).
+The Köppen climate classification subtype for this climate is "Dfb" (Warm Summer Continental Climate).

 Snowfall is variable, with some winters bringing moderate snow and others bringing numerous significant snowstorms.
 Average snowfall is 50.4 in per year, with the months of January and February receiving the highest at just over 15 and 13 in respectively.
 Rainfall is generally spread throughout the year, with eight to twelve wet days per month, at an average annual rate of 110.54 cm.

 Typically, summer lasts from late May until mid September.
 The humidity is high only for one to two days at a time.
 Winter lasts from November through March and varies greatly in length and severity.
 Snowfall can occur anytime from mid-October to as late as April.
 Spring and autumn are both short and highly variable.
 The autumn foliage season is only two to three weeks long and is at its peak anytime from early to mid-October.